Yura Movsisyan

-Yura Movsisyan (Յուրա Մովսիսյան; born 2 August 1987) is an Armenian former professional footballer who played as a forward.
+Yura Movsisyan (Յուրա Մովսիսյան; born August 2, 1987) is an Armenian former professional footballer who played as a striker.
 Most notably, Movsisyan played for Spartak Moscow in the Russian Premier League.
 He played for the Armenia national football team, ending his career with 14 goals in 38 international games.

 Early life

-Yura Movsisyan was born 2 August 1987 in Gyumri, Armenia SSR, to an Armenian family of parents Sergey Movsisyan and Aida Sahakyan and brothers Movses and Hovhannes.
-His family left for the United States between late 1991 and early 1992 due to the Pogrom of Armenians in Baku, settling in the Los Angeles area, where there is a large Armenian community.
+Yura Movsisyan was born 2 August 1987 to Armenian parents Sergey Movsisyan and Aida Sahakyan and brothers Movses and Hovhannes.
+His family arrived in the US in 2000, settling in the Los Angeles area, where there is a large Armenian community.
 Movsisyan attended Pasadena High School, and played a year of college soccer at Pasadena City College before being discovered by MLS scouts prior to the 2006 MLS SuperDraft.
 He stated that his football idol was Thierry Henry.

 Club career

 Kansas City Wizards

 Movsisyan was signed to a Generation Adidas contract and became the surprise of draft day, with the Kansas City Wizards (now known as Sporting Kansas City) selecting him with the fourth overall pick, the highest in MLS history for a player who did not go to a Division I college program or was not a U.S. youth international.
 After one game being unused, Movsisyan finally made his debut, coming on as a substitute, in a 2–1 loss against D.C.
 United on 13 May 2006.
 Movsisyan became a regular player in the first team by the end of his first professional season.
 The following season, Movsisyan scored his first goal of his professional career in a 3–0 win over Toronto FC on 25 April 2007.
 Soon after, this was followed up when he scored a brace against New York Red Bulls next month on 16 May 2007.
 He would score two more goals, rising up to five, against LA Galaxy and Chivas USA.